dmueller39/daily_routine/index.md

 ---
-layout: index
+layout: no_home
-title: Index
+title: Home
 ---

-# Index
+# Home

 ## About